3 Bearish Trading Patterns

 2. Bear flag

-The first sign of a bear flag is the "flagpole," which develops from a swift decrease in price.
-Once the stock finds a near-term low, it will trade within a tight range for a period of days, with the high and low trend lines forming the flag—the shape of which can be horizontal or upward sloping.
-If the price breaks below the flag's lower trend line, the stock is likely to resume its prior downtrend.
+A bear flag begins with the "flagpole," which develops from a swift decrease in price.
+When the stock finds a near-term low and it trades within a tight range for a period of days, the high and low trend lines will form the flag—the shape of which can be horizontal or upward sloping.
+Proponents of the bear flag pattern say that if the price breaks below the flag's lower trend line, the stock is likely to resume its prior downtrend.

 Trading a bear flag

-Consider waiting to enter your position until the price breaks below the lower trend line (1).
-As for when to pull the plug on a bear-flag trade, a good rule of thumb is to subtract the length of the flagpole from the breakdown price and set a profit limit order there (2).
-You could also opt to close out only half of your position when it hits your first stop and place a trailing stop that will allow you to further profit if the price moves lower.
-Finally, consider placing a protective stop order above the flag's lower trend line (3).
+Traders may consider waiting to enter a position until the price breaks below the lower trend line (1).
+As for when to pull the plug on a bear-flag trade, a common approach is for traders to subtract the length of the flagpole from the breakdown price and set a profit limit order there (2).
+Traders could also opt to close out only half of their position when it hits the first stop and place a trailing stop that will allow them to further profit if the price moves lower.
+Finally, to help manage risk, traders may consider placing a stop order above the flag's lower trend line (3).

 Source: Schwab.com.